llvm/llvm-project/llvm/docs/CommandGuide/llvm-readobj.rst

 .. option:: --no-demangle

- Not demangle symbol names in the output; the option is only for ELF and XCOFF file format.
+ Do not demangle symbol names in the output.
+This option is only for ELF and XCOFF file formats.
 The option is enabled by default.

 .. option:: --relocations, --relocs, -r